Wynncraft/WynncraftAPI/Ingredient-API/README.md

 - `identificationName` is case insensitive and must be a valid identification name.
 Whitespace is not ignored.
 - `minimumVal` must either be a Number or empty.
 If a Number, the `minimum` for such identification must have that value.
 If empty, the `minimum` for such identification can be anything.
-- `maximumVal` must iether be a Number or empty.
+- `maximumVal` must either be a Number or empty.
 If a Number, the `maximum` for such identification must have that value.
 If empty, the `maximum` for such identification can be anything.

 {% sample lang="v2" %}
 ```js